Harrison-Z1000/CMPT221-Project/README.md

-# Software Development II Project
+# Software Development II - Group Project
-This repository contains work for the semester project by Team 18.
-The teammates are Oliver Wilson, Devin White, and Harrison Zheng.
+This repository contains work for the semester-long group project.
+The group members are Harrison Zheng, Oliver Wilson, and Devin White.